dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 See the [Allow lists for service invocation]({{< ref "invoke-allowlist.md" >}}) guide for information and examples on how to set allow lists with ACLs which using service invocation API.

 #### Turning on preview features
 See the [preview features]({{< ref "preview-features.md" >}}) guide for information and examples on how to opt-in to preview features for a release.
-Preview feature enable new capabilities to be added that still need more time until they become generally available (GA) in the runtime.
+Preview feature enable new capabilities to be added that still need more time until they become stable in the runtime.

 ### Example sidecar configuration
 The following yaml shows an example configuration file that can be applied to an applications' Dapr sidecar.